Prevention of Blindness Trust

 Prevention of Blindness Trust, also known as the POB Trust and POB, is a project of Pakistan Islamic Medical Association.
-POB Trust was established and registered by Trust Act in July 2007 as a leading volunteer eye care organization with the sole mission of preventing blindness and preserving sight.
-POB Trust was declared exempted from tax in 2012 by Federal Board of Revenue (Pakistan) POB Trust endeavors to develop strategies for prevention and control of blindness and visual impairment.
+Prevention Of Blindness Trust was established in July 2000 as a leading volunteer eye care organization with the sole mission of preventing blindness and preserving sight.
+POB Trust declared exempted from tax Federal Board of Revenue (Pakistan) POB Trust endeavors to develop strategies for prevention and control of blindness and visual impairment.
 The prime objective of POB Trust is to promote and sustain a global campaign against all forms of avoidable blindness with emphasis on deprived communities.
 This initiative brings with it a great challenge and an exciting hope for all who work towards this goal.
-It is also a member of the International Agency for the Prevention of Blindness for the VISION 2020: The Right to Sight.
+It is also a member of the International Agency for the Prevention of Blindness for the VISION 2030: The Right to Sight.

 Activities

-The POB Trust was registered in 2007, but the organization had been working in the field since 2005.
-Until July 2021, approximately US$7.5 million had been spent on its projects of free eye care services involving 203,189 cataract surgeries of patients in 20 countries.
+The POB Trust was registered in 2007, but the organization had been working in the field since July 2000.
+Until 2024, approximately US$10.1 million had been spent on its projects of free eye care services involving 416,650 cataract surgeries of patients in 22 countries.
 POB Trust has been working in many areas: